 About Shuanglin Si

-Shuanglin Si is now famous for its approximately 2,000 Buddhist statues, each individually created and dating from the twelfth to the nineteenth centuries.
+Nicknamed the ‘Treasure House of Painted Sculptures’, Shuanglin Si is now famous for its approximately 2,000 Buddhist statues, each individually created and dating from the 12th to the 19th centuries and spread over the 10 halls of Shuanglin Si.
 Each clay statue is unique and has a character of its own.
-These are spread over the ten halls of Shuanglin Si.